-Capital Asset Advisory Services (CAAS) is a Haslett, Michigan-based firm that has been around since 2004.
-Over the years, this financial advisor firm has grown to indirectly serve more than 8,000 clients and manage $1.9 billion in client assets through its advisory affiliates.
+Offering 401(k) services and several wrap programs, Capital Asset Advisory Services (CAAS) is a Haslett, Michigan-based firm that has been around since 2004.
+Over the years, this financial advisor firm has grown to indirectly serve more than 7,500 individual clients and manage more than $2.2 billion in client assets through its advisory affiliates.
 The firm offers its investment management and financial planning services to outside firms, which then use these services and resources to serve their own clients.

 CAAS is a fee-only firm, as it does not receive any compensation other than client-paid fees.
 The firm does note in its Form ADV, though, that some of the advisors that use its services may be fee-based, which means they can earn outside forms of income, such as insurance commissions.
 This represents a potential conflict of interest.
 Under these circumstances, the firm states that you may be able to negotiate a reduction of its fees.

 Capital Asset Advisory Services first opened for business in Michigan in 2004.
 Its principal shareholder is Anthony Joseph Mazzali, managing member.
 Although the firm is headquartered in Haslett, its advisors are spread out across the country.
 These advisors may market themselves under different names or work for different firms.

 Capital Asset Advisory Services Client Types and Minimum Account Sizes

 Through the advisors and institutions that use its services, Capital Asset Advisory Services works with just over 8,100 clients.
 The overwhelming majority of these clients are individuals with less than a high net worth.
 The firm also counts some high-net-worth individuals, pension plans, corporations, charitable organizations, trusts and estates as clients.